 Ginger is a must-have when it comes to juicing as it delivers a powerful zing of flavor that makes any juice palatable.

-Ginger also contains essential vitamins and minerals like magnesium, potassium, manganese, and vitamin B6, along with a large dose of wonderful anti-aging antioxidants.
+Finally, ginger contains essential vitamins and minerals like magnesium, potassium, manganese, and vitamin B6, along with a large dose of wonderful anti-aging antioxidants.

-Watercress is an underused little plant — which is a shame as watercress contains (gram-for-gram) more vitamin C than an orange, more calcium than milk, more iron than spinach and more folate than bananas!
-Talk about a superfood!
+Watercress is an underused little plant — which is a shame as watercress contains (gram-for-gram) more vitamin C than an orange, more calcium than milk, more iron than spinach and more folate than bananas!3 Talk about a superfood!

-Watercress is also high in sulfur which is needed by the body to produce collagen, and collagen, as we know, keeps the skin elastic and wrinkle-free.
+It’s high in sulfur which is needed by the body to produce collagen, and collagen, as we know, keeps the skin elastic and wrinkle-free.
 Sulfur is also useful in the treatment of psoriasis, acne, and eczema, and helps to get rid of dead skin cells.